The-EG/The-EG.github.io/_posts/2020/2020-09-19-flashing-ender3-firmware.markdown

 There are tons of tutorials on how to do this with an Arduino device or a USBSPI adapter.
 But, since I have 2 Raspberry Pis, I really didn't want to spend another $30 on a device that would be used once (once the bootloader is flashed, it never has to be done again).

-So, after some searching, I figured out it is possible to flash the bootloader with a Raspberry Pi, but most of the tutorials were either in complete (lots of 'use the appropriate value for your printer here') or just plain wrong.
+So, after some searching, I figured out it is possible to flash the bootloader with a Raspberry Pi, but most of the tutorials were either incomplete (lots of 'use the appropriate value for your printer here') or just plain wrong.

 Here's what I ended up doing: